• Skip to primary navigation

 FAQs:

-The main reason why the cake recipe isn’t super vital is because you won’t depend on the sturdiness of the cake to hold things up.
-You depend on the support structure you add (the doweling).
+The main reason why the cake recipe isn’t super vital is that you won’t depend on the sturdiness of the cake to hold things up.
+You depend on the cake support structure you add (the doweling).

-Here are a couple recipes to get you stared:
+Here are a couple of recipes to get you started:

 Vanilla Bean Cake